L5 Apprenticeship Standard

 - research and development in the health and social care sector to inform and improve quality of care

-- provision and promotion of holistic person-centred care and support, duty of care and safeguarding of individual
+- provision and promotion of holistic person-centred care and support, duty of care and safeguarding of individuals

 - the importance of the strategic environment in health and social care and the implications for the individual

-- the importance of current evidence-based practice within scope of the role
+- the importance of current evidence-based practice within the scope of the role.

 The programme consists of the following: